 - Chantix – 44% quit

 - Placebo (sugar pills) – only 17% quit

 This is a medication used specifically for tobacco sensation.
 Chantix acts directly on the nicotine receptors in our brain.
-It not only decreases the severity of withdrawal symptoms, it also reduces the pleasurable reward of smoking.
-Unlike any other treatment, Chantix acts like a double edged sword against smoking.
+It not only decreases the severity of withdrawal symptoms, but it also reduces the pleasurable reward of smoking.
+Unlike any other treatment, Chantix acts like a double-edged sword against smoking.
 However, as with all medications, Chantix comes with side-effects.
 The most serious of which include psychological changes like irritability, sleeplessness, and mood changes.
 Sometimes these side-effects can be so severe that people discontinue treatment, and choose another quitting route.

 This medication was originally developed as an antidepressant, but scientists soon found that it helps with smoking-cessation too.
-Zyban is associated with fewer side effects than Chantix but is slightly less affective.
+Zyban is associated with fewer side effects than Chantix but is slightly less effective.
 For that reason, most people use Zyban along with nicotine replacement therapy.

 Natural Home Remedies

 Sometimes, the only option is to quit cold turkey without the use of any other substances like patches or pills.
 If that’s the case, natural home remedies may be for you.